Ulmus minor 'Hoersholmiensis': Pests and diseases

 'Hoersholmiensis' is susceptible to Dutch elm disease and Coral-spot Fungus Nectria cinnabarina.

 Cultivation

-The tree is cultivated in Denmark, Sweden, Finland, and the Netherlands.
+Originally selected for its tidy shape, long elegant leaves and fine autumn colour, the tree remains in cultivation in Denmark, Sweden, Finland, and the Netherlands.
 In Denmark it is usually propagated by base-grafting on wych elm; here the oldest known plantation was 65 trees on the Tuborgvej, Copenhagen, planted in 1906.
 The Späth nursery of Berlin distributed 'Hoersholmiensis' from the late 1920s.
 In the Netherlands it was planted notably along the Westlandsgracht in Amsterdam where it still survives, although upper branches are often killed by Coral-spot Fungus.
 Heybroek, having observed in 1957 its wind-resistance in Schleswig-Holstein, included Hoersholm elm in his breeding programme (see 'Hybrid cultivars' below).
 Fontaine confirmed it a useful wind-break tree.
 The tree was briefly propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1974 to 1977, during which time 187 were sold.

 Notable trees

 Fine unpruned specimens stand in Stockholm, in Raoul Wallenberg square and the Karlaplan.

+Six 'Hoersholm', grafted on wych stock and planted in 1932, grow on the edge of Kurjenkaivonkenttä square, Turku, Finland, the largest 16 m tall with bole girth of 232 cm (2020).
+The Finnish champion, felled in 2020, also grew there, with a circumference of 240 cm at breast height (1991).
+The only known UK specimens (2025) are a large old dome-shaped tree by Birmingham New Road, on the edge of Silver Jubilee Park, Coseley, perhaps supplied by nearby Handsworth Nurseries, and a younger one overlooking Allenvale Cemetery, Aberdeen, the sole survivor of a stand of six.